esrf-bliss/Lima-camera-simulator/README.md

 # Simulator Camera Plugin

-This repository aims to get you started with LImA camera plugin development.
-It provides scaffholding for a camera named MyCamera.
+This is the LImA camera simulator.
+It can help you getting started with LImA and to experiment without any hardware.

 ## Build

 ### Building against the stable version of LImA